75lb/renamer/README.md

 ```
 -f, --find string        Optional find string (e.g. "one") or regular expression literal (e.g.
                          "/one/i").
 If omitted, the whole filename will be matched and replaced.
 -r, --replace string     The replace string.
-With --regexp set, --replace can reference parenthesised
-                         substrings from --find with $1, $2, $3 etc. If omitted, defaults to a blank
-                         string.
-The special token '{{index}}' will insert an incrementing number per
+If omitted, defaults to a empty string.
+The special token
-                         file processed.
+                         '{{index}}' will insert a number, incremented each time a file is replaced.
 -d, --dry-run            Used for test runs.
 Set this to do everything but rename the file.
 --force                  If the target path already exists, overwrite it.
 Use with caution.
--p, --plugin module-id   Replacer function to use
 -v, --verbose            In the output, also include names of files that were not renamed.
 -h, --help               Print usage instructions.
 ```